 UK Focused Video: (but still covers cards in many countries)

-These safeguards mean that in isolated situations some people funds can get frozen, causing all kinds of problems for some overseas travellers.
+The biggest issues we found in isolated situations some people funds can get frozen, causing all kinds of problems especially for overseas travellers.

 This in no way should stop you from enjoying the benefits of getting one in our opinion.

 Our suggestion is simple – have a backup plan for paying for things and limit the amount you hold on these services.